jean-luc1203/smart-energy-finance/smart-energy-finance/README.md

 [![Ko-fi](https://raw.githubusercontent.com/jean-luc1203/smart-energy-finance/main/smart-energy-finance/docs/images/kofi-button.png)](https://ko-fi.com/tapion69)

 Premium access is available via Ko-fi.
 After support/purchase, you will receive your premium key.

 ---

 ## ⚠️ Important recommendation

-For the best results, it is **strongly recommended** to use:
+For the best results, it is strongly recommended to use:

-* ✅ daily energy counters in **kWh**
+* ✅ Daily energy counters in kWh
-* ❌ NOT raw power sensors in **W**
+* ❌ Raw power sensors in W

-Why:
+Why?

-* more accurate calculations
+* More accurate calculations
-* better long-term stability
+* Better long-term stability
-* reliable daily / monthly / yearly history
+* Reliable daily, monthly and yearly history
-* fewer errors and drift over time
+* Reduced calculation drift
+* Better financial precision

-Power sensors can work in some cases, but energy counters remain the best and most reliable solution.
+Power sensors can work in some cases, but energy counters remain the most reliable solution.

 ---